symfony/symfony/UPGRADE-5.0.md

  * The `ContextListener::setLogoutOnUserChange()` method has been removed.
  * The `Symfony\Component\Security\Core\User\AdvancedUserInterface` has been removed.
  * The `ExpressionVoter::addExpressionLanguageProvider()` method has been removed.
+ * The `FirewallMapInterface::getListeners()` method must return an array of 3 elements, the 3rd one must be either a `LogoutListener` instance or `null`.

 SecurityBundle
 --------------